tobievii/EdgeIOTCBridgeSolution/README.md

 # Using Azure IoT Edge to preprocess Azure IoT Central device telemetry
 [Azure IoT Central](https://docs.microsoft.com/nl-nl/azure/iot-central/overview-iot-central) is a powerfull IoT SaaS solution provided by Microsoft.
-Currently Azure IoT Central has some contraints on pre-processing telemetry and connecting legacy devices.
+Currently Azure IoT Central has some contraints on preprocessing telemetry and connecting legacy devices.
 To overcome these constraints you can use Azure IoT Edge as the preprocessing engine.
 Azure IoT Edge comes with a number features that allows you to extend your use of Azure IoT Central as your core IoT platform.
 This github repository contains an example on how to reuse the [Azure IoT Central Device Bridge](https://github.com/Azure/iotc-device-bridge) code to create a IoT Central Bridge module.

 # Implementing the Lamba architecure on Azure IoT Edge